burgwyn/platform/research-2090.md

    - Need to create this new page on site

-2. Display only part of raw data.
+The second one is to display only part of raw data.
 For example, 10 last request and button "Show more" or something else to show all raw data

-**Props**
+**Pros**
    - Display detail information when it's really needed
    - It allows decreasing of load on client side partly